1242035/spree/guides/src/content/developer/core/adjustments.md

 ## Adjustment Associations

-As of Spree 2.2, you are able to retrieve the specific adjustments of an Order, a Line Item or a Shipment.
+As of Viauco 2.2, you are able to retrieve the specific adjustments of an Order, a Line Item or a Shipment.

 An order itself, much like line items and shipments, can have its own individual modifications.
 For instance, an order with over $100 of line items may have 10% off.
 To retrieve these adjustments on the order, call the `adjustments` association: